delfick/pytest-typing-runner/docs/api/configuration.rst

 * :protocol:`pytest_typing_runner.protocols.Scenario`
 * :protocol:`pytest_typing_runner.protocols.ScenarioMaker`

-There are three pytest fixtures that can be overridden within any pytest scope to change what concrete implementations get used:
+There are a few pytest fixtures that can be overridden within any pytest scope to change what concrete implementations get used:

 .. code-block:: python